AmateurAstronaut/InThrustWeTrust/README.md

-'In Thrust We Trust' is a Solid Booster Decal set for KSP ,included are decals for the following:
+'In Thrust We Trust' is a Solid Booster Decal set for KSP, included are decals for the following:

 - Thiakol logos
 - ATK logos